WebOrigami/projector/README.md

 A project’s name is used as a way to identify the project in window title bars and the Open Recent Project submenu.

-- For an `origami` or `npm` project with a package.json at its root, the project name is the `name` field from that file.
+- For a project with a package.json at its root, the project name is the `name` field from that file.
 - Otherwise the friendly name is the name of the project’s root folder.
 E.g., for `/Users/Alice/hello`, the project name is “hello”.

 ## Default site